kenresoft/fontresoft/README.md

 ## Installation

-To use RiffSwitch in your Flutter project, add the following to your `pubspec.yaml` file:
+To use fontresoft in your Flutter project, add the following to your `pubspec.yaml` file:

 ```yaml
 dependencies: